Andrei Rublev (film): Editing

 The first cut of the film was known as Andrei Passion (Страсти по Андрею, Strasti po Andryeyu, "The Passion according to Andrei"), though this title was not used for the released version of the film.
 The first cut of the film was over 195 minutes in length prior to being edited down to its released length.
 The first cut was completed in July 1966.
 Goskino demanded cuts to the film, citing its length, negativity, violence, and nudity.
 After Tarkovsky completed this first version, it would be five years before the film was widely released in the Soviet Union.
 The ministry's demands for cuts first resulted in a 190-minute version.
 Despite Tarkovsky's objections expressed in a letter to Alexey Romanov, the chairman of Goskino, the ministry demanded further cuts, and Tarkovsky trimmed the length to 186 minutes.

-Robert Bird in his analysis of the comparison of the first cut of the film to the final Tarkovsky cut of the edited film summarized the editing process stating: "The most conspicuous cuts were the most graphic shots of the stonemasons' gouged-out eyes, the burning cow, and the horse being lanced (although its horrific fall remained).
-Four embedded scenes of flashbacks or fantasies were also cut completely: Foma's fantasy of flight in episode two, Andrei's reminiscence of the three monks under a rain-soaked oak tree in episode four, the younger prince's fantasy of humiliating the Grand Duke in episode five, and Boriska's recollection of the bellfounding in episode seven.
+Robert Bird in his analysis of the comparison of the first cut of the film to the final Tarkovsky cut of the edited film summarised the editing process stating: "The most conspicuous cuts were the most graphic shots of the stonemasons' gouged-out eyes, the burning cow, and the horse being lanced (although its horrific fall remained).
+Four embedded scenes of flashbacks or fantasies were also cut completely: Foma's fantasy of flight in episode two, Andrei's reminiscence of the three monks under a rain-soaked oak tree in episode four, the younger prince's fantasy of humiliating the Grand Prince in episode five, and Boriska's recollection of the bellfounding in episode seven.
 All in all, I have counted thirty-six shots which were completely deleted in the 185-minute version of Andrei Rublev, and about eighty-five which were considerably abbreviated, including nine very long takes which are split each into two or more parts.
 The total number of shots went from 403 to 390, with the average shot length dropping from 31" to 28".
 The only sequence which remained inviolable was the Epilogue in color."